nymea/nymea-wiki/Raspberry-Pi.md

 --------------------------------------------
 ## Install *guh* on Debian *jessie* (minimal **net-install** system)

-If you want a fresh, new and minimal installation of *guh* on the [Raspberry Pi](http://www.raspberrypi.org/), we recommand to this tutorial, which will install everything you need to run *guh*.
+If you want a fresh, new and minimal installation of *guh* on the [Raspberry Pi](http://www.raspberrypi.org/), we recommend to this tutorial, which will install everything you need to run *guh*.
 Basically you just need to do following three steps:

 1. Delete all partitions of the SD card (minimal size of 1GB) and create a new single `FAT32` partition.
-2. Mount the parition and unzip the latest [guh-netinstall.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v1.0.6.zip) file on it.
+2. Mount the partition and unzip the latest [guh-netinstall.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v1.0.6.zip) file on it.
 3. Insert the SD card into the Raspberry Pi, connect the network cable, connect the power cable and wait until the Raspberry Pi performs a reboot.

-This procedure will install the whole system directly from the internet with the newest packages and a pre-configured guh installation.
+This procedure will install the whole system directly from the internet with the newest packages and a pre-configured *guh* installation.

 --------------------------------------------
 ### 1. Prepare the SD card